-Boating season is whenever you want it to be in Texas, really, as long as the sun is out and the fish are swimming.
+Boating season is whenever you want it to be, here in Texas, as long as the sun is out and the fish are swimming.
 Well, really, those aren’t essential to getting your boat on the water, but you get the idea.

-However, most of us only take our boat out in the spring and summer, after storing it for the “winter”.
+However, most of us only bring out our boat and other toys in the spring and summer, after storing it for the “winter”.